-When we have received your documents, reviewed and approved by the Agency of Family Law, we will send you an e-mail and inform you if your priority wedding date is available.
+When we have received your documents, reviewed and approved by The Danish Family Court, we will send you an e-mail and inform you if your priority wedding date is available.
 Otherwise, we will find a free appointment to suit your wishes.

 After the ceremony

-You receive a two-piece marriage certificate in 5 languages (English, German, Spanish, French, and Danish).
+You receive a two-piece marriage certificate in five languages (English, German, Spanish, French, and Danish).